 The story about Castelmezzano’s history lies back to the 5th to 6th century BC when Greek habitants settled in the valley of Basento.
 A new town, back then, ancient Maudoro, was born — a town name meaning a world of gold.

 Nowadays it’s named Castelmezzano and unfortunately, there isn’t any gold to be found.
 But by the atmosphere and looks, it’s a scenic sight in Italy.
 Exact town which was founded in 10th century is now referred to as one of the most beautiful villages in Italy.

 Where Is Castelmezzano?

 Castelmezzano is located in the southern Italy, in the Basilicata region.
-Surrounded by the magnificent Lucanian Dolomites mountain range in the valley of Basento.
+Surrounded by the magnificent Dolomiti Lucane mountain range in the valley of Basento.
 It is still a hidden gem in Italy, mainly because it’s not surrounded by big famous spots.

 Read more: Unpopular Villages in Italy you haven’t seen yet.

 How To Get to Castelmezzano?

 Castelmezzano is a bit off track from main road, because of that there is short options for public transport.
 But local bus services do operate between the Basilicata region.
 The local bus company is SITA SUD and in that link, you can find schedules to Castelmezzano village from two main close-by cities.
 Two main starting points to scenic Italian village are the cities Potenza (38 km away) and Matera (84 km away).
 The best option is to have a car.
 Then it’s also possible to look around close-by beautiful villages like Pietrapertosa.

-Castelmezzano is a charming medieval town with churches, landmarks, colorful buildings for living, restaurants and accomondation.
+Castelmezzano in Italy has a charming medieval town with churches, landmarks, colorful buildings for living, restaurants and accomondation.

 1. Walk up to Gradinata Normanna

 A small easy climb from a village to Gradinata Normanna is a must when strolling around the area.
 The pathway starts from the village.
 The stairs take you to the top of the landmark.
 From there you have spectacular view to Castelmezzano and surrounding landscape.